 “Remote Year was our landlord and our travel agent and made it more feasible for us to travel while continuing to work,” said Olivas, who leads continued's customer experience team as director of marketing and sales retention.
 “Workwise, we continued to do what we normally do every day but just happened to be in other countries while we did it.”

-Mullins serves as design director for both continued and AIMEE LACALLE, a textile company started by the company’s namesake, also continued's co-founder.
-Mullins was on assignment in San Miguel de Allende, Mexico, when she connected with her continued colleague, Olivas, who was living and working there at the time.
+Mullins, design director for continued, was on assignment in San Miguel de Allende, Mexico, when she connected with her continued colleague, Olivas, who was living and working there at the time.
 Olivas had already applied for Remote Year before connecting with Mullins.
 The couple began dating while working in San Miguel and decided to participate in the program together.

 “Remote Year was a great way to experience new things, but I also knew it would offer a big creative benefit to my job as well,” Mullins said.